move-up-icon

 An Optimistic Rollup is a layer 2 scaling solution that takes the transaction computation “off the main blockchain”.
 It enables digital assets and transactions to be passed on from blockchain’s mainnet to a separate smart contract, where data can be processed more efficiently, increasing the overall transaction throughput and preventing network congestion.

-Who is building Boba?
+Who is building Boba Network?

 Enya Labs (formerly known as Enya.ai) are the core contributors to the Boba ecosystem.

-What projects are built on Boba?
+What projects are built on Boba Network?

 Boba is a platform that can execute fully autonomous smart contracts based on Ethereum’s virtual machine (EVM).
 Meaning, developers on Boba can create decentralized applications the same way they would on EVM-based blockchain protocols.
 Boba is home to dozens of applications such as decentralized finance, gaming, trading, NFTs and many other services.
 Discover all the projects that are currently on the Boba ecosystem.